brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 setting three personal records, but only because none of them have ever walked that far before.

+hikers.jpg

+*The next morning,
+after a night’s sleep at the North Rim Campground.
+Photos courtesy of Jim Schoch.*

 Let’s instead focus
 on how the NKT managed to surprise a hiker who had imagined he understood the Grand Canyon’s structure.